elatov/elatov.github.io/_posts/2012-09-02-vcap5-dcd-objective-3-5-determine-virtual-machine-configuration-for-a-vsphere-5-physical-design.md

 >     *   If the vMotion network link is also being used for other operation, such as FT logging (transmission of all the primary virtual machine’s inputs (incoming network traffic, disk reads, etc.) to the secondary host), the performance of those other operations can be impacted.
 For this reason it is best to have separate and dedicated NICs (or use Network I/O Control, described in “Network I/O Control (NetIOC)” on page 34) for FT logging traffic and vMotion, especially when multiple FTvirtual machines reside on the same host.
 >     *   Because this potentially resource-intensive live migration takes place each time FT is enabled, we recommend that FT not be frequently enabled and disabled.
 >     *   FT-enabled virtual machines must use eager-zeroed thick-provisioned virtual disks.
 Thus when FT is enabled for a virtual machine with thin-provisioned virtual disks or lazy-zeroed thick-provisioned virtual disks these disks need to be converted.
 This one-time conversion process uses fewer resources when the virtual machine is on storage hardware that supports VAAI (described in “Hardware Storage Considerations” on page 11).
-> *   Because FT logging traffic is asymmetric (the majority of the traffic flows from primary to secondary), congestion on the logging NIC can be reduced by distributing primaries onto multiple hosts.
+> *   Because FT logging traffic is asymmetric (the majority of the traffic flows from primary to secondary), congestion on the logging NIC can be reduced by distributing primaries onto multiple hosts.
 For example on a cluster with two ESXi hosts and two virtual machines with FT enabled, placing one of the primary virtual machines on each of the hosts allows the network bandwidth to be utilized bidirectionally.
 > *   FT virtual machines that receive large amounts of network traffic or perform lots of disk reads can create significant bandwidth on the NIC specified for the logging traffic.
 This is true of machines that routinely do these things as well as machines doing them only intermittently, such as during a backup operation.
 To avoid saturating the network link used for logging traffic limit the number of FT virtual machines on each host or limit disk read bandwidth and network receive bandwidth of those virtual machines.
-> *   Make sure the FT logging traffic is carried by at least a Gigabit-rated NIC (which should in turn be connected to at least Gigabit-rated network infrastructure)
+> *   Make sure the FT logging traffic is carried by at least a Gigabit-rated NIC (which should in turn be connected to at least Gigabit-rated network infrastructure)
 > *   Avoid placing more than four FT-enabled virtual machines on a single host.
 In addition to reducing the possibility of saturating the network link used for logging traffic, this also limits the number of simultaneous live-migrations needed to create new secondary virtual machines in the event of a host failure.
 > *   If the secondary virtual machine lags too far behind the primary (which usually happens when the primary virtual machine is CPU bound and the secondary virtual machine is not getting enough CPU cycles), the hypervisor might slow the primary to allow the secondary to catch up.
 The following recommendations help avoid this situation:
 >     *   Make sure the hosts on which the primary and secondary virtual machines run are relatively closely matched, with similar CPU make, model, and frequency.
 >     *   Make sure that power management scheme settings (both in the BIOS and in ESXi) that cause CPU frequency scaling are consistent between the hosts on which the primary and secondary virtual machines run.
->     *   Enable CPU reservations for the primary virtual machine (which will be duplicated for the secondary virtual machine) to ensure that the secondary gets CPU cycles when it requires them.
+>     *   Enable CPU reservations for the primary virtual machine (which will be duplicated for the secondary virtual machine) to ensure that the secondary gets CPU cycles when it requires them.

 From [APAC BrownBag Session 12](http://professionalvmware.com/2012/04/apac-vbrownbag-follow-up-vm-design/):